 Any appeal against the decision made by the shortlisting panel will be reviewed by Head of External Recruitment and their decision is final.

 Please note that CVs will not be accepted.

 If your application is successful and you are invited to assessment stage, but the date is not suitable, we will try as far as possible to offer an alternative date or time for your assessment.
 However, this is not always feasible.

-Any requests for alternative appointments must be made as soon as possible by email to PoliceStaffRecruitment@psni.police.uk and must include a reason for the reschedule request along with your name and UID number.
+Any requests for alternative appointments must be made as soon as possible by email to PoliceStaffRecruitment@psni.police.uk and must include a reason for the reschedule request along with your name, UID number and the job you have applied for.
 You may be required to provide evidence in support of your request to reschedule.
 On receipt of your request, we will consider whether any alternative dates or times are available, however this is not always feasible.

 You are required to be vetted as part of the recruitment process.
 This level of vetting is required for all police staff and will permit unsupervised access to police premises.
 You will be required to complete the questionnaires within two weeks of receiving.
 Dependent on the role you are applying for, additional enhanced vetting may be required.
 As part of the recruitment process you will be informed if you require an enhanced level of vetting